Did you know the joy of giving lasts longer than the joy of getting?

 Allotment Committee chair, Jackie Weldon, said: “The refurbishment has had a massively positive response from everyone and is such a major boost for our community.
 None of this would have been possible without the involvement of our members who have given their time to bring about the transformation of the clubhouse and the service at Warp It is just fantastic; it will always be our first port of call for anything we need in the future.”

 The National Tactical Response Group

 The Warp It charity-matching service has even attracted the interest of a specialist prison squad who needs old and disused furniture to use in its intensive training.

 The National Tactical Response Group (NTRG), which handle serious incidents in prisons across England and Wales, needs old and disused furniture to use in its intensive training.
 The specialist squad is called to prisons to deal with potentially serious incidents, such as hostage-taking, large-scale disturbances, prisoners climbing onto roofs or safety netting, or when two or more prisoners are disobeying instructions.
 These incidents, that require rigorous training to take control of, will often involve breaking through makeshift barriers that inmates have made with bed frames, lockers, cabinets, shelving, tables, chair and even pool tables.

 Gary Sly, National Instructor Manager at the Response Group, said: "The amount of furniture we get through is enormous and our pool of resources is getting smaller and smaller.
 Sustainability is the defining issue of our time and we want to do our part by being part of the solution.
 It makes complete sense to reuse stuff that is reaching the end of its life before it’s disposed of, for our training.
 Essentially, we will be the last port of call before the scrapheap!”

 This is just a handful of charitable examples taking place in the Warp It community.
-We will be bringing you more over the course of 2022.
+Now see our tools and tips to help YOU feel good.